Learning Outcomes

 A legal protection where members' personal liability for the debts and obligations of the LLP is restricted, typically to the amount of their agreed capital contribution (if any).
 Personal assets are generally protected if the LLP fails.

 Members are generally not personally responsible for the LLP's debts.
-If the LLP becomes insolvent, creditors usually cannot pursue the members' personal assets.
-However, liability protection is not absolute.
-Members can face personal liability in specific situations, such as for fraudulent trading or wrongful trading (continuing business when known to be insolvent).
+Liability protection is not absolute, however.
+Members may incur personal liability in specific situations, such as:

 Designated Members